amunoz951/ruby_devkit/README.md

 ### default

-`Installs the ruby_devkit to the version and location specified in attributes.
+`Installs the ruby devkit based on the version and location specified in attributes.
 By default, installs 3.0.3-1 to C:\Ruby30-x64.
 It also optionally overrides the chef-client devkit path to the destination path.`

 ### ansidecl

-`Runs the ruby_devkit_ansidecl resource to ensure the ansidecl.h file is in the correct location`
+`Runs the ruby_devkit_ansidecl resource to ensure the ansidecl.h file is in the correct location.`

 ## Resources
 ___